 - TOML leading to better diffs

-At one point the idea of not using a directory of lock files but a single lock file which contained all possible lock information was considered.
+At one point the idea of only supporting single lock file which contained all possible lock information was considered.
 But it quickly became apparent that trying to devise a data format which could encompass both a lock file format which could support multiple environments as well as strict lock outcomes for reproducible builds would become quite complex and cumbersome.

 The idea of supporting a directory of lock files as well as a single lock file named pyproject-lock.toml was also considered.
 But any possible simplicity from skipping the directory in the case of a single lock file seemed unnecessary.
 Trying to define appropriate logic for what should be the pyproject-lock.toml file and what should go into pyproject-lock.d seemed unnecessarily complicated.